Portuguese Way

 During your pilgrimage on this route, you can enjoy various places of interest, including:

-- Porto Prominent city at the beginning of the road
+- Porto: Prominent city at the beginning of the road

-- Pontevedra Historical city where road routes converge
+- Pontevedra: Historical city where road routes converge

-- Santiago de Compostela Final Pilgrimage Destination
+- Santiago de Compostela: Final Pilgrimage Destination

-- Ruins of Castro Sao Paio (stage 1)
+- Ruins of Castro de São Paio

-- Mindello Ornithological Reserve (Stage 1)
+- Mindelo Ornithological Reserve

-- Arenales and beaches along the route
+- Beaches and dunes along the route

-- Castelo do Neiva (stage 3)
+- Castelo do Neiva

-- Viana do Castelo (stage 3)
+- Viana do Castelo

-- Baiona (stage 6)
+- Baiona

-- Monastery of Santa María de Oia (stage 7)
+- Monastery of Santa María de Oia

-- Views from the Cíes Islands (stage 7)
+- Views from the Cíes Islands

-- Padrón (stage 11)
+- Padrón

 Each of these places offers a unique and enriching experience for the pilgrim, combining nature, history and culture.

-Why choose the Portuguese road
+Why choose the Portuguese Way

 - Economic experience: Portugal offers more affordable prices than Spain.